kundasoft/.github/profile/README.md

 # .github

-Open source software used to facilitate consuming of digital applications provided by Czech Republic to their citizens.
+Open source repositories used to facilitate consuming of digital applications provided by Czech Republic to their citizens.

 > [!IMPORTANT]
 > No warranty!